-A. TID Tolerance at Different Bias Conditions
+A. TID tolerance at different bias conditions

-Fig. 2 shows the dc response for an nFinFET irradiated and annealed for 24 h at 100 °C in the ON- and OFF-bias conditions.
-The worst case degradation is observed when the devices are irradiated in the ON-condition, as the TID induces significant variation in the slope of the curves, i.e., the transconductance g_m .
-In both cases, the maximum drain current increases until 10 Mrad (blue curve) and then decreases at higher doses due to the g_m loss.
-The leakage current, defined as I_d at $V{gs} = 0$ V, increases with cumulative dose by $\sim 100 \times$ during irradiation.
-Annealing at high-temperature induces an almost complete recovery of the leakage current (see the black dotted curve) with negligible effects on the transistor response at $V{gs} > V{th}$.
-The different behavior of the
+Fig. 2 shows the DC response for a nFinFET irradiated and annealed for 24 h at 100°C in the ON- and OFF-bias conditions.
+The worst-case degradation is observed when the devices are irradiated in the ON-condition, as the TID induces significant variation in the slope of the curves, i.e., the transconductance $g_m$ .
+In both cases, the maximum drain current increases until 10 Mrad (blue curve), and then decreases at higher doses due to $g_m$ loss.
+The leakage current, defined as the $I_d$ at $V{gs} = 0$ V, increases with cumulative dose by ~100× during irradiation.
+Annealing at high temperature induces an almost complete recovery of the leakage current (see black dotted curve) with negligible effects on the transistor response at $V{gs} > V{th}$ .
+The different behavior of the leakage current and $g_m$ suggests that effects originate from two different mechanisms.